syang16/academic-kickstart/content/project/CSL/index.md

 More details about the algorithm and parameter settings can be found at <a href="https://shuoyang.netlify.com/publication/yang-14/"> <u>[Yang et al. 2014]</u></a> [^1] .

-[^1]: Please use the following citation to acknowledge the contribution made by this package to your research:
+[^1]: <p>Please use the following citation to acknowledge the contribution made by this package to your research: </p>
 Shuo Yang, Tushar Khot, Kristian Kersting, Gautam Kunapuli, Kris Hauser and Sriraam Natarajan, Learning from Imbalanced Data in Relational Domains: A Soft Margin Approach, International Conference on Data Mining (ICDM), 2014.